Configure BranchCache for Windows client updates

 For a step-by-step guide to configuring BranchCache on Windows Server devices, see the BranchCache Deployment Guide (Windows Server 2012) or BranchCache Deployment Guide (Windows Server 2016).

-In addition to these steps, there is one requirement for WSUS to be able to use BranchCache in either operating mode: the WSUS server must be configured to download updates locally on the server to a shared folder.
+In addition to these steps, there's one requirement for WSUS to be able to use BranchCache in either operating mode: the WSUS server must be configured to download updates locally on the server to a shared folder.
 This way, you can select BranchCache publication for the share.
 For Configuration Manager, you can enable BranchCache on distribution points; no other server-side configuration is necessary for Distributed Cache mode.

 Configuration Manager only supports Distributed Cache mode.